Teradata/feast-teradata/README.md

 ## Example Usage

-Now, lets batch read some features for training taking only entities for which we have seen an event for in the last `60` days.
-This filter could be on anything that is relevant for the entity (population) selection for the given training dataset.
+Now, lets batch read some features for training, using only entities (population) for which we have seen an event for in the last `60` days.
+The predicates (filter) used can be on anything that is relevant for the entity (population) selection for the given training dataset.
+The `event_timestamp` is only for example purposes.

 ```python
 from feast import FeatureStore